 You don’t have to drive far to find brilliant fall color.
 For a shorter, spectacular trip out of White Pine, take M-64 north to the shore of Lake Superior.
 Head west into the Porcupine Mountains Wilderness State Park.
 When you get into the park, you’ll want to get out of the car top take in the view from the lakeshore.
 Drive a little further to reach a spectacular lookout above the iconic Lake of the Clouds.
 The vista is always memorable, but in the fall, it’s particularly breathtaking.
 Return the way you came, enjoying every scenic mile.

-Ontonagon-Lake Superior Loop (125 miles)
+Ontonagon-Lake Superior Loop (1 hour, 25 minutes; approximately 80 miles)

 Drivers who take this scenic route will enjoy breathtaking fall vistas along Lake Superior and tree-lined highways that cut through the heart of the Ottawa National Forest.
 From Ontonagon, head west on M-64 to Silver City, then head south on M-64, then south to Bergland.
 Head east along M-28 and connecting with Highway 45 at Bruce Crossing.
 Travel north on Highway 45 to Rockland, then proceed north back to Ontonagon.

 Note: Please travel safely and responsibly when you are visiting the Porcupine Mountains and Ontonagon County.
 Some businesses and facilities may have modified hours or procedures; please contact them directly for information.
 See Michigan’s latest coronavirus orders here.